Latest Update: 16 May 2016

 Also known as Taylor Pork Roll, this is a regional delicacy that is still mostly limited to New Jersey, although since around 2000 it has been expanding into other markets across the United States.
 In case you're not familiar with it, it's a kind of pork sausage, but with a size and texture more like a cold cut/deli meat than a typical breakfast sausage, and very delicately seasoned.
 The Taylor Provisions Company of Trenton, NJ makes and markets it, and there are a number of imitators out there which generally call themselves just "pork roll".
 It is sliced anywhere from an eighth to a quarter of an inch thick, notched along the edges (because the edge shrinks when cooking and the slice turns into an undercooked dome if you don't) and then fried, grilled or microwaved.
 It can be used as a breakfast meat, or on bread or a roll with cheese as a sandwich.

-The "Farkleberries" blog describes it thusly:
+The "Farkleberries" blog calls it "the heroin of pork" and describes it thusly:

 ...an obscure preserved meat product; one that inspires intense longing in Garden State expats, and expressions of complete incomprehension in just about everyone else.
 The object of our devotion is New Jersey's sine qua non of the sausage family, more ancient than but analogous to SPAM™ - only without the global ubiquity or junk-commerce connotations.
-If SPAM™ is the Elvis of processed pork, then the Taylor Ham is more like James Dean, full of swagger and nuance, machismo and mystery.
+If SPAM™ is the Elvis of processed pork, then Taylor Ham is more like James Dean, full of swagger and nuance, machismo and mystery.

 As part of the classic pork roll, egg and cheese sandwich, the Marks over at Weird New Jersey call it the quintessential New Jersey diner food.
 Bob grew up with it and loves it to death; there's almost always a package of it in his fridge.
 Doug picked up a taste for it during his years at Princeton University, during many a midnight run to the Princetonian Diner on Route 1.